gaMingLT/2526-vub-s1-typst-env/60_SQA/assignments/assignment-3/main.typ

 *Question*: Which variables would you include in the context for functional loop unrolling?

-Since the bases of functional sensitivity is on the abstract state, it would at least start of with the variable(s) defined in the predicate of the `while` loop.
+// Since the bases of functional sensitivity is on the abstract state, it would at least start of with the variable(s) defined in the predicate of the `while` loop.
 The more variables added to the context that are defined/used inside of the loop the more precision is gained.
 Increasing the size of the state to be stored in the context, comes with the drawback that performance might be reduced.

+// Functional sensitivity is grounded in the abstract state; therefore, the analysis naturally begins with the variables defined in the while loop predicate.
+While incorporating additional variables used within the loop body increases precision, expanding the state stored in the context often results in a performance trade-off.

 Continuing from the context with at least variable $i$.
 The variable $x$, defined in the loop may also be added.

 == Functional vs Callstring

-*Question*: Write a TIP program where functional loop unrolling improves precision compared to callstring loop unrolling, and explain the difference.
+*Question*: Write a TIP program where functional loop unrolling improves precision, compared to callstring loop unrolling, and explain the difference.

 === Program